uspki/policies/certificate-policy.md

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status.
 The CA shall monitor the responder for such requests as part of its security response procedures.

 #### 4.9.11 Other forms of revocation advertisements available
-Subscribers may rely on stapling, in accordance with RFC6066, to distribute OCSP responses.
+Subscribers may rely on stapling, in accordance with RFC 6066, to distribute OCSP responses.
 The CA shall be responsible for supporting OCSP status responses.

 #### 4.9.12 Special requirements related to key compromise
 See Section 4.9.1